Skip Maine state header navigation

 The Department of Marine Resources, as well as coastal municipalities granted the rights to river herring resources, cooperatively manage the municipal fisheries.
 Each town must submit an annual harvesting plan to DMR for approval that includes a three-day per week escapement period to assure conservation of the resource.
 Maine increased the weekly fishing closure from a 24-hour closure in the 1960s to 48-hour closure beginning in 1988.
 The closed period increased to 72-hours beginning in 1995 to further protect spawning fish.
 Most towns

 operate a weir at one location on each stream and law prohibits fishing at any other location on the stream.
-River herring runs not controlled by a municipality are governed by state law, which prohibits the taking or obstructing river herring passage in tidal waters from 6 AM on Thursday to 6 AM the following Sunday.
+River herring runs not controlled by a municipality are governed by state law, which prohibits the taking or obstructing river herring passage from 6 AM on Thursday to 6 AM the following Sunday.
 Landings data are compiled annually from voluntary reports provided by individual fishers who harvest on streams not regulated under a municipal plan.
 Law mandates that coastal municipalities granted harvesting rights to report annual landings or lose exclusive fishing rights.
 Harvest/landings data for 2006 were 1.2 million pounds from 12 watersheds, 11 of which were municipally controlled fisheries.
 Many municipal fisheries are closed for conservation purposes.

 The management approach for alewives initially focused on providing or improving fish passage on smaller coastal drainages.
 The DMR has installed 17 fishways since 1969 and maintains 19 fishways from Cumberland County to Washington County.
 It also assists in the operation and maintenance of 12 non-hydropower dams owned by other public entities.
 With the advent of better water quality in the larger river systems, DMR has actively sought installation of fish passage in hydroelectric dams licensed by the Federal Energy Regulatory Commission.